Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 Step 3: After setting up the RPI (RaspberryPI) with raspbian access the internet and download and start up the Planet CNC software at: https://planet-cnc.com/software/ or by searching "Planet CNC Software"

-Step 4: Connect the Plant CNC MK3/4 controller Via usb
+Step 4: Connect the Planet CNC MK3/4 controller Via usb

 Setp 5: Purchase and activate the Planet CNC License in order to use and controller with the hardware.

 Step 6: Now that we have the software setup and activated, we will start working on the hardware and wiring things to work.
-Using the "Hardware Manuals" folder set your subdivision and current settings based off of the stepper motors you are using.
+Using the "Hardware Manuals" folder set your subdivision and current settings on the stepper driver, based off of the stepper motors you are using.

 Step 7: Using the wiring diagrams in the "Wiring Diagrams" folder we can now wire the board to the stepper motor drivers (more information on the drivers can be found in the
 "Hardware Manuals" folder used in the previous step).